Co-working share in office real estate up 27% in Q1 2023: ANAROCK

 During the first quarter of 2023, the co-working segment’s share saw a 27 per cent increase to 2.18 million sqfeet across top seven cities, according to ANAROCK.

 Additionally, during this period, the net absorption of office space was recorded at 8.2 million sq feet.
-Data reveal that back in pre-pandemic Q1 2019, its share was just 14 per cent of a net office absorption of around 9.3 mn sq. ft.
+Data reveal that back in pre-pandemic Q1 2019, its share was just 14 per cent of a net office absorption of around 9.3 million sq ft.

 growing demand

-In terms of overall growth in co-working demand, the top seven cities witnessed a 90 per cent growth in net absorption in this period, from 1.3 mn sq. ft. in Q1 2019 to approx. 2.18 mn sq. ft. in Q1 2023.
+In terms of overall growth in co-working demand, the top seven cities witnessed a 90 per cent growth in net absorption in this period, from 1.3 million sq ft in Q1 2019 to approximately 2.18 million sq ft in Q1 2023.

-Among the top seven cities, Bengaluru and NCR together accounted for 66 per cent (around 1.43 mn sq. ft.) of net coworking absorption in Q1 2023.
-While Pune and Chennai together stood at around 0.52 mn sq. ft. of coworking space in the same period.
+Among the top seven cities, Bengaluru and NCR together accounted for 66 per cent (around 1.43 million sq ft) of net coworking absorption in Q1 2023.
+While Pune and Chennai together stood at around 0.52 million sq ft of coworking space in the same period.

 flexible spaces